zhangzhenyu13/CSDMetalearningRS/README.md

 customize local mysql database ip and port accroding to local machine configuration.

 Make sure that the hierarchy of data folder is same in local disk.
-Run DataPre package script to start Data Extractor and generate input data for the system Run ML_Models package script to start meta-model training and optimal meta feature searching Test Policy Model.
+Run DataPre package script to start Data Extractor and generate input data for the system.
+Run ML_Models package script to start meta-model training and optimal meta feature searching.
+Test Policy Model.